-Greater Than AIDS and partners brought together 25 gay men ages 25 and younger from across the U.S. to record their personal #SpeakOutHIV stories.
+Greater Than HIV and partners brought together 25 gay men ages 25 and younger from across the U.S. to record their personal #SpeakOutHIV stories.
 The videos they created offer an intimate and revealing look at HIV that is not often seen.
 The young men’s passion for change is inspiring.

 Kendall: Growing up, I didn’t know anyone black or gay, so there were a lot of things that I went through.
 Gay was synonymous with sin.
 It was synonymous with hell.
 It was silent.